Defense earns redemption as Georgia ends long title drought

 The Bulldogs allowed only 30 yards rushing in beating Alabama 33-18 on Monday night in Indianapolis.
 Georgia (14-1) won its first national title since the 1980 season.

-The clinching touchdown came on cornerback Kelee Ringo’s 79-yard interception return with less than a minute remaining.
+The clinching touchdown came on cornerback Kelee Ringo’s 79-yard interception return with less than one minute remaining.

-Quarterback Stetson Bennett gave credit to the defense for the championship win.

-“First of all, it was the defense that kept us in this game while we were stumbling over our own feet in the first half,” Bennett said.
-“They won this game for us.”

-“We talked about putting it on our shoulders and it was on us,” linebacker Nakobe Dean said.
-“We knew when we took the lead if they don’t score no more, they don’t win.”

-The defense regained its swagger with a 34-11 semifinal win over Michigan.
+The defense regained its swagger with its 34-11 semifinal win over Michigan.
 Winning the rematch with Alabama (13-2) was the crowning achievement for Smart and his defense.

 The Bulldogs entered the championship game allowing a nation-best 9.6 points per game.